norkator/open-intelligence/README.md

 #### Python Apps

 ##### `App.py`
+* Status: *Mandatory*
 * This is main app which is responsible for processing input images from configured sources.
-* Status: *Mandatory*
+* Cluster support: Yes.
+* Multi instance command: `\.App.py --bool_slave_node True`

 ##### `StreamGrab.py`
 * Status: *Optional*
 * If you don't have cameras which are outputting images, you can configure multiple camera streams using this stream grabber tool to create input images.
+* Cluster support: No.

 ##### `SuperResolution.py`
 * Status: *Optional*
 * This tool processes super resolution images and run's new detections for these processed sr images.
 This is no way mandatory for process.
+* Cluster support: No.

+##### `InsightFace.py`
+* Status: *Optional*
+* Processes faces page images using InsightFace retina model.
+This is currently for testing use.
+* Cluster support: No.

 #### Multi node support